 All candidates must sign a declaration to confirm that the work they submit for final assessment is their own unaided work.

 Teachers must sign a declaration of authentication after the work has been completed confirming that:

-- the work is solely that of the candidate concerned; - the work was completed under the required conditions; - signed candidate declarations are kept on file.
+- the work is solely that of the candidate concerned; - the work was completed under the required conditions.